 2. Get the templates ready.

 While the kiddos are busy with the tissue paper, now is the perfect time for you to set up the rest of it.
 First, print out templates or freehand some simple spring-themed pictures.
-For this one, we chose a bunny, a baby chick, and a butterfly.
+We chose a bunny, a baby chick, and a butterfly for this one.
 Cut the template/drawing out, then trace it onto a piece of construction paper.

 3. Add the border and cut to size.